10 Things We Learned: Notre Dame vs. Oklahoma

 Let's take a look at 10 things we learned in this contest.

-WR Jalen Saunders
+Jalen Saunders Is a Stud

 The transfer from Fresno State proved tonight that he's among the most explosive receivers in the entire Big 12 Conference.